How to Instantly Relieve Postpartum Constipation + Protect Your Pelvic Floor

 • Taking Magnesium before bed will lead to a soft bowel movement in the morning.

-Enzymes assist in the chemical breakdown of food into smaller absorbable components.
+Enzymes assist in the chemical breakdown of food into smaller, absorbable components.
 Especially dairy and meat.

 • Enzymes called amylases break down starches into sugar molecules; proteases break down proteins into amino acids, and lipases break down fat into its parts.